 - The Drive Check™ works similar to a personal check and can be used for Refinance or Dealer New/Used car purchases.

 - You can negotiate the sale price of a vehicle as if you have cash on hand.

 - Check today's online auto loan rates

 Auto Credit Express is designed for people with poor credit.
 Auto Credit Express requires you to have a monthly income of $1,500.00 or more and be able to obtain auto insurance.

 Auto financing for people with lesser credit: If your Credit Score is below 650 and you're rejected, don't submit apps that keep getting you rejected.
 Submit one free application to a bad credit auto loan site like Auto Credit Express.

 - They can find financing from high risk underwriters.
 Even if you have a discharged bankruptcy, tax liens or bad credit.

 - If your credit score is 550 or above, your chances are good, also you should full time employment.

 - If you have good credit but get rejected elsewhere for no car loan history.

-Make sure you know that car's history
+Make sure you know the car's history